geddy/model/README.md

 });
 ```

+#### model.defaultAdapter

-Use the `defaultAdapter` property on `model` to set a default adapter.
+Use the `defaultAdapter` property on `model` to set a default adapter for all models that don't manually specify
+`.setAdapter` in the model definition.

 ```javascript
 model.defaultAdapter = model.createAdapter('postgres', {